Cooperativa Hidroeléctrica de la Montaña: Microrred de la Montaña

 The project Microrred de la Montaña seeks to be the first intermunicipal microgrid in Puerto Rico.
-According to its promoters, the project will combine generation from hydroelectric plants and photovoltaic systems to power new 38-kilovolt lines between the towns of Adjuntas, Jayuya, Lares, and Utuado.
+According to its promoters, the project will combine hydroelectric and photovoltaic power generation to supply new 38-kilovolt lines between the towns of Adjuntas, Jayuya, Lares, and Utuado.

 The project would help the cooperative provide resilient and affordable power to residents. of four remote inland mountain communities.
 It is one of 12 projects in remote and island communities that were competitively selected to strengthen energy infrastructure and reduce the risk of outages.
 The project seeks to ensure that residents have essential services in what the community manages to replenish after a disaster or any situation.